TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Localization/TranslationServer/Crowdin.rst

 What is Crowdin?
 ================

-`Crowdin`_ is a localization management platform and offers features essential for delivering great translation:
+`Crowdin`_ is a cloud-based localization management platform and offers features essential for delivering great translation:

+Single source
-*   **Single source**: translate text once that is used in different versions and parts of the software.
+    Translate text once that is used in different versions and parts of the software.

+Machine translation
-*   **Machine translation**: let machines do the first pass and then human-translators can edit the suggestions.
+    Let machines do the first pass and then  human-translators can edit the suggestions.

+Glossary
-*   **Glossary**: we can use our own TYPO3 glossary to make sure specific words are properly translated (for example, "Template" in German, "TypoScript" or "SEO").
+    We can use our own TYPO3 glossary to make sure specific words are properly translated (for example, "Template" in German, "TypoScript" or "SEO").

+Translation memory
-*   **Translation memory**: we can reuse existing translations, no matter if done for the TYPO3 Core or an extension.
+    We can reuse existing translations, no matter if done for the TYPO3 Core or an extension.
-*   **Crowdin** is a cloud-based content localization solution.

 ..  _Crowdin: https://crowdin.com/